After winning power, Theresa May faces Brexit divorce battle

 "She had a very clear sense of long-term direction as well as the capacity to do the detail," Green told Reuters.
 "She wasn't to be pushed aside or pushed about."

-(Additional reporting by Michael Holden, Stephen Addison in London and Alastair Macdonald in Brussels; Editing by Guy Faulconbridge, Peter Graff and Philippa Fletcher)
+(Additional reporting by Michael Holden, Stephen Addison in London and Alastair Macdonald in Brussels; Editing by Guy Faulconbridge and Peter Graff)